qossmic/deptrac/README.md

 This will create a executable file `debtrac.phar` file in the current directory.
 Feel free to add it to your PATH (i.e. `/usr/local/bin/box`)

-If you want to create graphical diagrams with your layer dependencies, you will also need the `dot` command provided by [Graphviz](http://www.graphviz.org/).
+If you want to create graphical diagrams with your class dependencies, you will also need the `dot` command provided by [Graphviz](http://www.graphviz.org/).
-There are packages for the usual package managers for example:
+There are packages for the usual package managers, for example:

 ```bash
 brew install graphviz // osx + brew